NYYC Cruising Rule

 The New York Yacht Club's Cruising Rule (NYYC CR) is a simple rating rule for cruising yachts characterized by vintage design or a substantial bias toward cruising.
 It is a formula-based rule that uses owner-furnished measurement data.
 It produces a single-number rating that is used in time-on-distance scoring.
 If a yacht is considered to be more racing oriented than intended for the Cruising Rule, it may be requested to consider entering another Non-spinnaker Division such as IRC-NS.
 The Technical Committee has established screening values of sail-area-to-displacement and displacement-length ratios that assist in determining whether a yacht is eligible for the Cruising Rule.
 Please refer to the Restrictions & Racing Rules of Sailing (RRS) Modifications and the Owner's Statement on the Cruising Rule application.

-- 2016 NYYC Cruising Rule Online Application
+- 2018 NYYC Cruising Rule Online Application (coming soon)

 Restrictions & Rule Modifications: